Guide to Public Hearings

 When will the PURA make a decision?

 After the hearing is completed, the PURA makes a decision based on the information contained in the record made during the hearing.
 When the hearings are finished, there is no longer any way to add information to the record.
 The PURA Commissioners can use only the testimony and exhibits presented at the hearing as a basis for their decision.
 A briefing period may follow the hearing.
-Briefs are written arguments about issues the Directors need to decide.
+Briefs are written arguments about issues the Commissioners need to decide.
 They are usually written by attorneys for the utilities, the PURA, and others.
-The PURA Directors read the transcripts, exhibits, and briefs.
+The PURA Commissioners read the transcripts, exhibits, and briefs.
 They schedule times to meet and talk about the issues raised in the hearing.
 These meetings are held in New Britain and are open for the public to observe.

-After the Directors reach a decision, an order is issued.
+After the Commissioners reach a decision, an order is issued.
 Copies of the decision are available at the PURA's on-line final decision database

 or can be obtained by calling the Consumer Affairs Unit at 1-800-382-4586.

-If you have an individual problem that the utility company has not handled to your satisfaction, you may write or call the Consumer Affairs Unit at 1-800-382-4586 between 8:30 AM and 4:30 PM weekdays.
+If you have an individual problem that the utility company has not handled to your satisfaction, you may contact the Consumer Affairs Unit at 1-800-382-4586 between 8:30 AM and 4:30 PM weekdays or by email at email@example.com

 Content last updated April 2016